Meta-Don/ghostwriter-windows-builds/README.md

 See release tag.

+Version 2.0.1: portable
+Version 2.0.2: portable, installer (soon).

+# Changes made from source

 Added dictionary folder from version 1.8.1 for spelling check (didn't find it in source repo).

-Version 2.0.2 available: portable, installer (soon).